Frequently asked questions

 If paying by check or money order, please make them payable to Old St. Mary’s Church.
 Place FAITH FORMATION in the memo field.

 Please note the fees can be adjusted for situations of financial hardship.
-Please speak with the Pastoral Associate for Children and Family Faith Formation.
+Please speak with the Director for Lifelong Faith Formation.

 When do classes begin?

 How do I register my child(ren) for Family Faith Formation (Religious Education) classes?